Tag Archive for: finances

 financial organizing

+The times we live in are rough financially.
+One of our biggest worries is money.
 We are more aware of the personal power of using our resources wisely.
 Those resources start with your finances and your time.
 Financial organizing is as important as organizing your home.
-It starts with setting intentions, establishing priorities and creating goals for your funds.
+It starts with setting intentions, establishing priorities, and creating goals for your funds.
 You want to know where you spend money and how much you spend.
 All of this happens with money management and financial organizing.
 Try one of these five tips to get started organizing your finances.

 Creating a money mindset

-Perhaps as an adult with ADHD, disconnected utilities, insufficient funds, late payments and unpaid bills even with enough money in the bank may be constant struggles for you.
-Fear and overwhelm might create a road block in working on or organizing your finances.
+Perhaps as an adult with ADHD, disconnected utilities, insufficient funds, late payments, and unpaid bills even with enough money in the bank may be constant struggles for you.
+Fear and overwhelm might create a roadblock in working on or organizing your finances.
 Getting organized is the first step to realizing your financial goals.
 These goals can be attained by a working knowledge of your finances.
-You can set short and long term goals by writing costs down and analyzing how to achieve these.
+You can set short and long-term goals by writing these down and analyzing how to achieve these.
 Set aside time each week to be aware and learn about your finances.
 Be specific about your goals and use these as your “why” to get organized.
 Share your responsibilities with a partner to work as a team.
 A money mindset gives you a sense of accomplishment and command over your fears.

 The Power of One